epfl-ada/ada-2024-project-datadruids/README.md

 Similarly, summary sentiments are computed.
 As for the embeddings, the summaries are divided into chunks that receive a sentiment score which is then averaged and compared.
 This approach provides a holistic view of sentiment similarity, which is another factor that may impact adaptation success.
 For similar reasons as with the summary similarity, [siebert/sentiment-roberta-large-english](https://huggingface.co/siebert/sentiment-roberta-large-english) was selected for this task.

 ### Success metric
 The analysis will be performed regarding two success metrics, box office revenue and reviews.
-First, they are treated separately to reduce potential biases, but can be combined later for further analysis.
+They are treated separately to reduce potential biases caused by combining them.

 ### Search for confounders
-Regression models will be used to find which factors correlate the most with movie success.
+Regression models and random forests will be used to find which factors correlate the most with movie success.
 This is done on all movies in the dataset and can be used to identify confounders that are unrelated to whether the movie is based on a book or not.
 They need to be controlled for further analysis.

 ### Matching analysis
 The success of a movie depends on confounders that are unrelated to whether it is based on a book or not.
 The benefit of basing a movie on a book can be determined through pairwise matching.
 A propensity score is calculated based on confounders identified beforehand.
 Movies with similar propensity scores are then matched with the main difference being whether they are based on a book or not.

 ### Interpretation and conclusions
 Using regression methods, ANOVA and descriptive statistics and keeping in mind the identified confounders the most important correlations can be found.
-Analysing these results will hopefully enable meaningful conclusions.
+Analysing these results will enable meaningful conclusions.

-## Proposed timeline
+## Contributions:
-1. Clean and Prepare dataset by matching films with books and adding summaries from film and books such as missing box office revenues
-2. Define Methods
-3. Assign methods (finished by 13.11)
-4. Create relevant Plots (started before 15.11, finished by 6.12)
-5. Create Web Site
-6. Storytelling, add interactive features (finished by 18.12)

-## Organization within the team:
-- Luca : Finding suitable language models, work with language models, data visualisations, statistical model fitting
+- Luca : Finding suitable language models, work with language models, data visualisations, confounder identification, website design
-- Danja: Dataset research,  first part of dataset merge, search methods, primary data visualization, story telling
+- Danja: Dataset research,  first part of dataset merge, search methods, primary data visualization, confounder identification, story telling
-- Silvan: Second part of dataset merge, readme formatting, confounders identification and matching
+- Silvan: Second part of dataset merge, readme formatting, matching, multiple adabtation analysis, story telling
-- Robin: Dataset research, abstract, readme formatting, confounders identification and matching
+- Robin: Dataset research, abstract, readme formatting, matching, statistical model fitting, story telling
-- Franziska: GitHub organisation, clean jupyter notebooks, create clean python files, conception of website, statistical model fitting
+- Franziska: GitHub organisation, clean jupyter notebooks, create clean python files, conception of website, organisation and cleaning of finel notebook